tmichniewski/MiniSpark/README.md

 The answer to such a challenge is the pattern which is an extension to the map function.

 The pattern is a type which defines a common interface to handle such use case.
-It specifies the containers for Input and Output types, the container for parameters and expect to provide the function which will build the mapper function for the given parameters and Input and Output types.
+It specifies the containers for Input and Output types, the container for parameters, and it expects to provide the function which will build the mapper function for the given parameters and Input and Output types.

 Then, it also provides the apply function which will produce in return the map function,